 In 2013 the company announced plans to develop two refined products export facilities to meet the growing demand for additional refined products export capability on the US Gulf Coast.
 The Beaumont marine terminal will initially handle Panamax size vessels.
 Subsequently, its expanded marine terminal on the Houston Ship Channel will handle up to Aframax class vessels.

 Growing its portfolio, in 2014 the company acquired the general partner and related incentive distribution rights, 15,899,802 common units and 38,899,802 subordinated units in Oiltanking Partners L.P. held by Oiltanking Holding Americas, Inc. for $4.41 billion.
 Oiltanking Partners is a major storage provider of crude oil, liquid chemicals, and gas product

 The company is investing heavily in serving shale plays, especially the Eagle Ford in South Texas, and is building midstream facilities to serve the surge in natural gas production.
 In 2012 it opened a fifth NGL fractionator at its Mont Belvieu facility to process Eagle Ford hydrocarbons, and a fifth in 2012.

 That year Enterprise joined Enbridge Energy Partners and Anadarko Petroleum in advancing development of the Texas Express Pipeline by the companies' joint venture.
 The 20-inch diameter pipeline will extend about 580 miles, from Skellytown, Texas, to the Mont Belvieu NGL fractionation complex.
 The pipeline also provides access to other producers in several regions: West Texas, the Rocky Mountains, southern Oklahoma, and the Mid-continent area.
-The pipeline, which secured 15-year contracts from several shippers, is expected to begin service in 2013.

 The family of Chairman Dan Duncan controls a 37% stake in Enterprise.